 If you would like to come hunting please ring the Honorary Secretary, Mrs Claire Dunn, on 01749 678 656.
-Mrs Dunn will be happy to let you know where we will be meeting, where is best to park, what day might suit you and so on.
+Mrs Dunn will be happy to let you know where we will be meeting, where is best to park, what day might suit you, how much the Visitors Cap is and so on.

 When out hunting the only thing that really matters is to behave well – good manners in the countryside make all the difference: smile, say thank you, close gates, help out the kids, chat to members of the Public when we are in their way.
 All of this will help to give hunting a good name and keep us going.